Skip to main content

 modifyEvent

-Define an event on this state machine for modifying the entity.
+Define an event on this State Machine for modifying the entity.
 The resulting eventHandler will be named EVENT_<table_entity_name>__MODIFY.
-In the below example the event would be called EVENT_ORDER_MODIFY.
+In the example below, the event would be called EVENT_ORDER_MODIFY.

 eventHandler {